pelzolga123/youtube-clone/README.md

 <img src="https://i.ibb.co/RBPRy3c/Screenshot-from-2020-03-16-17-19-57.png" alt="Screenshot-from-2020-03-16-17-19-57" border="0">

 ## About The Project
-This is a clone of YouTube page.
-Webpage contains embedded video, images and thumbnails.
+This is a clone of the YouTube page.
+The webpage contains an embedded video, images, and thumbnails.

 ## Live version
 [Youtube clone](https://rawcdn.githack.com/oahmaro/youtube-clone/8cf28ab163694d166dad1be312a583a73b875893/index.html)